lyupin/clone_conda_to_offline/readme.md

 ## Special notes for NSCC-GZ
 NSCC-GZ is short for National Supercomputer Center In Guangzhou, China. (天河二号，中国国家超级计算广州中心).
 I wrote this article mainly for solving problems I met at NSCC-GZ.

 There are watchdogs in the system which will kill running programs at the logon node.
-So you may need to run the commands above in taks mode (submit them using "yhrun -n 1 your_command").
+So you may need to run the commands above in task mode (submit them using `yhrun -n 1 your_command').
-The command "conda install" sometimes requires user confirmation which is forbidden by "yhrun".
-You may add a parameter "-y" to skip the confirmation step.
+The command `conda install' sometimes requires user confirmation which is forbidden by `yhrun'.
+You may add a parameter `-y' to skip the confirmation step.
 ```
 yhrun -n 1 conda install --offline -c file:/your_offline_channel -y package_names
 ```